List of CIA controversies

-The following is a list of controversies involving the Central Intelligence Agency (CIA).
-Throughout its history, the CIA has been the subject of a number of controversies, both at home and abroad.

-The Legacy of Ashes: The History of the CIA by Tim Weiner accuses the CIA of covert actions and human rights abuses.
+The Central Intelligence Agency (CIA) has been the subject of a number of controversies, both in and outside of the United States.
+Legacy of Ashes: The History of the CIA by Tim Weiner accuses the CIA of covert actions and human rights abuses.
 Jeffrey T. Richelson of the National Security Archive has been critical of its claims.
 Intelligence expert David Wise faulted Weiner for portraying Allen Dulles as "a doddering old man" rather than the "shrewd professional spy" he knew and for refusing "to concede that the agency's leaders may have acted from patriotic motives or that the CIA ever did anything right", but concluded: "Legacy of Ashes succeeds as both journalism and history, and it is must reading for anyone interested in the CIA or American intelligence since World War II."
 The CIA itself has responded to the claims made in Weiner's book, and has described it as "a 600-page op-ed piece masquerading as serious history."

+Project MKUltra

+Project MKUltra was a CIA human experimentation program (1953–1973) aimed at developing techniques and drugs for interrogation, brainwashing, and psychological torture.
+The program, conducted without consent, used methods like administering high doses of LSD, hypnosis, electroshock, sensory deprivation, and other forms of abuse.
+It violated individual rights and has been widely condemned as a grave abuse of power.

+Operating through the CIA's Office of Scientific Intelligence and front organizations, MKUltra involved over 80 institutions, including universities, hospitals, and prisons, often using unwitting subjects in the U.S. and Canada.
+It was revealed in 1975 by the Church Committee and the Rockefeller Commission, though investigations were hindered by the destruction of most records in 1973.
+A 1977 FOIA request uncovered 20,000 documents, leading to Senate hearings.
+Some details were declassified in 2001.

 Domestic wiretapping

 In 1969, at the height of the antiwar movement in the US, CIA Director Helms received a message from Henry Kissinger ordering him to spy on the leaders of the groups requesting a moratorium on Vietnam.
-"Since 1962, three successive presidents had ordered the director of central intelligence to spy on Americans."
+"Since 1962, three successive presidents had ordered the director of central intelligence to spy on Americans".

+Psychological operations in the Philippines

+During the early 1950s, the CIA operative Edward Lansdale and the U.S. military advisers supported the Philippine government's fight against the communist Hukbalahap (Huk) insurgency.
+According the Lansdale's own writings and subsequent historical reports, part of the CIA effort involved psychological operations exploiting local superstitions, notably, the Filipino belief in the aswang, a vampire-like creature.

+In one incident, the operatives spread rumors that an aswang was living on a hill where the Huks were stationed.
+Two nights later, special forces ambushed a Huk guerrilla, punctured his neck with two holes to simulate a vampire bite, drained his blood, and displayed his corpse to suggest he was killed by an aswang.
+This operation spread fear among Huk fighters and their supporters, causing some to leave the area.